mikanikos/Fork-Accountability/docs/fork-accountability.md

 So, excluding the previous problem, the following situations are possible:

-- A process *p* denies to have received a message *m* (*p*'s message logs does not contain *m* as a message received): this doesn't really affect the monitor's job because it doesn't contribute to create a fork and we can ignore this scenario
+- A process *p* denies having received a message *m* (*p*'s message logs does not contain *m* as a message received): this doesn't really affect the monitor's job because it doesn't contribute to create a fork and we can ignore this scenario
-- A process *p* denies to have sent a message *m* (*p*'s message logs does not contain *m* as a message sent): this can lead to a fork so we need to consider the fact that processes can do this to hide their faultiness.
+- A process *p* denies having sent a message *m* (*p*'s message logs does not contain *m* as a message sent): this can lead to a fork so we need to consider the fact that processes can do this to hide their faultiness.
 However, if *m* led to a fork, at least one correct process has received that message and we can identify the faulty process.

 Given this overview, it's now clear why the monitor would just need the message logs from the correct processes: if a message *m* from a process *p'* has been received by a process *p* and *p'* denies sending m, we can add this missing message in *p'* 's message logs without needing to take any other action.

 Therefore, we know that the monitor can "infer" the valid message logs for each process after receiving the message logs from all the correct processes.
 The next step would be to simply analyze the logs for each process and determine whether it's faulty or not.
 However, we still need to ensure that we're going to receive the message logs from the correct processes and this depends on how we model the communication between the monitor and validators.

-### Communication between monitor and validators
+### Communication between the monitor and validators

 The communication between the monitor and the validators for receiving message logs of the Tendermint consensus algorithm is a crucial aspect of the monitor execution.